Color the caulk with grout

 Tape off the caulking area and apply the mixture

 Scoop a hefty portion into a zip-top freezer bag.
 Zip the top shut and snip off one bottom corner.
 Then apply the caulk/grout bead to your tub and tool the joint with a plastic spoon or wet finger.
 Pull the tape free before the caulk sets up.

-Once you’ve mixed in enough grout to match your existing grout, load the grout/caulk mix into a zip-top bag and apply it (Photo 2).
+Once you’ve mixed in enough grout to match your existing grout, load the grout/colored caulk mix into a zip-top bag and apply it (Photo 2).

 Required Tools for this Project

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.

 Avoid last-minute shopping trips by having all your materials ready ahead of time.
 Here’s a list.

 - Masking tape

 - Zip-top sandwich bags